 Sign up for the WaterSmart portal.
 You’ll be able to view your water use, get leak alerts, compare your water use to others.

 Business Resources: Get Started with Energy Savings and Incentive Programs

 The Minnesota Technical Assistance Program (MnTAP) helps businesses develop and implement industry-tailored solutions that prevent pollution at the source, maximize efficient use of resources, and reduce energy use and costs to improve public health and the environment.

 Minnesota Retiree Environmental Technical Assistance Program (RETAP) offers a no cost, non-regulatory energy efficiency and waste reduction assessments are available to small businesses and public and private institutions through the Minnesota Pollution Control Agency (MPCA).

 Your utility company many offer rebates and programs to help reduce energy use and save your business money.
 Learn more at Xcel Energy, Dakota Electric Association, CenterPoint Energy, or Minnesota Valley Electric Cooperative.

-Do your part for clean water by making sure that you and your service provider are Smart Salting certified.
-View of the list of certificate holders and use this model contract to ensure safety while protecting the environment.
+Do your part for clean water by making sure that you and your service provider are Smart Salting certified through the Minnesota Pollution Control Agency - view of the list of certificate holders here.

-PACE Renewable Energy Financing - Financing options for renewable energy or energy efficient building improvements are available through the St. Paul Port Authority (SPPA) Program called Property-Assessed Clean Energy (PACE).
+PACE Financing - Financing options for renewable energy or energy efficient building improvements are available through the St. Paul Port Authority Property-Assessed Clean Energy (PACE) program.
 Financing through PACE is repaid through your property tax bill for a set period which eliminates the need for upfront costs.
 Find out more at the Clean Energy Resource Team's website.